How DNS Translates Websites – Inside the DNS Machinery

 Okay, now we are ready for this:

-DNS Resolver - neatcode
+Deep dive of DNS Resolution - neatcode

 The DNS resolution process works as follows: